Canada’s prostitution laws were reviewed by a parliamentary committee in early 2022, with a report published in late June. See the EFC's response

 The Protection of Communities and Exploited Persons Act

 (PCEPA) recognizes that prostitution is inherently exploitive and dangerous.
 It has the goal of ending the demand for paid sex.
 Under PCEPA, buying sex and pimping are criminalized, while those who are prostituted are given immunity from criminal prosecution.

-There are groups asking for the prostitution laws to be repealed.
+expected to be heard in Oct.
+2022).
 However, research shows the most effective way to curb sexual exploitation and end the harms of prostitution is to target the demand for paid sex.
 PCEPA is an effective and essential tool in fighting sexual exploitation and human trafficking.

 You can contact your MP to tell them you support current laws that criminalize the actions of customers and pimps.